Connect with others who understand.

 Talk to Your Doctor

 Speech changes from Parkinson’s can be frustrating, but there are ways to get help.
-A speech therapist can work with you on clearer communication and help you stay socially connected.
-Your doctor or neurologist can help you find a speech-language pathologist or another clinician who can suggest helpful communication tools.
+A speech therapist can work with you on clearer communication so that you stay socially connected.
+Your doctor or neurologist can recommend a speech-language pathologist or another clinician who can suggest useful communication tools.

-Are you living with low-volume speech or other speech problems?
 Have you tried voice therapy or found techniques that help improve your speaking?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 References

-1. Parkinson’s Disease and Communication Difficulties — NHS
+1. Parkinson’s Disease and Communication Difficulties — East Sussex Healthcare NHS Trust

 2. Speech and Swallowing in Parkinson’s Disease — Topics in Geriatric Rehabilitation